ABeardsell/ABeardsell.github.io/exampleSite/content/english/raid_stlaurent5h_2025.md

 ### Logistics

 The organization will handle the transportation of bins and kayaks if required.
-There will be no aid stations on the course, but teams will have access to one or more bins during certain transitions between legs.
+Teams will have access to their bins at certain transitions between disciplines.

 ### Preliminary General Schedule